SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-You can combine this multiline chained syntax with compiler control statements to choose when each method is called.
+You can combine this multiline chained syntax with compiler control statements to control when each method is called.
 For example,
 the following code uses a different filtering rule on iOS: